rubentrancoso/mailserver-quicksetup/README.md

 After preparation it will perform all automated tasks in around 10 minutes

-At the momment it just not cover some few steps that I will be working with
+At the momment it just do not cover some few steps that I will be working with

 After doing a first install you will see how easy it is.